 Cuba and romance go hand-in-hand.
-The isolated island's whitewashed beaches and balmy climate make for a romantic escape in the traditional sense of the word - sun, sea, cervezas and all the rest of it - but there are more layers to Cuba's romantic offering.
+The isolated island's whitewashed beaches and balmy climate make for a romantic getaway in the traditional sense of the word - sun, sea, cervezas and all the rest of it - but there are more layers to Cuba's romantic offering.

 The romance of Villa Clara's northern cays starts with the drive: a 48km cruise along a causeway flanked by turquoise waters.
 The beaches here are of the white-sand #nofilter kind; in fact the late Fidel Castro himself is rumoured to have described them as being superior to Varadero's.
 Head to Cayo Las Brujas for a less expensive, non-package experience, or splash out at one of the glitzy hotels at Cayo Santa María.